gmrandazzo/libscientific/docs/Source/_build/html/_sources/GettingStartedInPython.rst.txt

 Getting started in Python
 =========================

 Every data type object in libscientific is stored in the HEAP and then supports dynamic memory allocation.

-In python, there is no need to allocate/deallocate matrix/vectors/tensors and models in general because are automatically handled by the python binding itself.
+In python, there is no need to allocate/deallocate matrix/vectors/tensors and models in general because the python binding itself automatically handles them.

 Use libscientific in python
 ---------------------------
-First you need to install the c library and the python package.
+First, you need to install the c library and the python package.
 Please follow the process described `here <http://gmrandazzo.github.io/libscientific/Source/_build/html/Install.html>`_.

-A program that use libscientific requires to import the python binding as follow
+A program that use libscientific requires to import the python binding as follows

 .. code-block:: python
    :linenos: